JMQP/NET/FILE TRANS AND RDR.md

 Example: UPX

 ## ENCODING AND DECODING

 Specialized formatting

 Used for transmission and storage

 Hex and Base64 are the most common

-NOT Compression
+NOT Compression!!

-NOT Encapsulation
+NOT Encapsulation!!

-NOT Encryption
+NOT Encryption!!

 ## HEXADECIMAL ENCODING AND DECODING
 Converts the binary representation of a data set to the 2 digit base-16 equivalent.